 Mr. Béland is a graduate of Université de Montréal (B.Sc.), École nationale d’administration publique (MPA and post-graduate diploma in public administration), École des hautes études commerciales (post-graduate diploma in management), Bordeaux École de Management (MBA), Université Paris IX Dauphine (M.Sc., strategic management) and University of British Columbia (project management certificate).
 In 2014, he completed the Senior Nuclear Plant Management course (SNPM).
 Mr. Béland is a Knight [Chevalier] of the National Order of the French Legion of Honour.

-11:30 AM ET - An Aerial View of Mine Cycle Planning in a Corporate Context: Sustainable operations is no longer a matter of "if" or "when" – it’s a matter of how.
+Mine Life Cycle Planning: Sustainable operations is no longer a matter of "if" or "when" – it’s a matter of how.
+How can digital technologies be leveraged to benefit all stakeholders?
 What Can the global mining industry Learn from the Largest Companies embracing, adopting New AI-Based Computing to achieve Long Term Strategic Objectives - A Keynote Presentation

 Michelle Ash, CEO of GEOVIA at Dassault Systèmes, has made significant contributions to the mining sector with a focus on Innovation Strategy, Technology, and Digital Transformation.
 Michelle is highly passionate about Mining and Infrastructure and remains focused on delivering sustainable solutions that help these sectors to continue to create and shape the world in which we live, through digital transformation and the 3DEXPERIENCE platform.